arantespp/arantespp.com/posts/articles/five-habits-for-the-next-five-years.md

   alt: Photo by <a href="https://unsplash.com/@drew_beamer?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Drew Beamer</a> on <a href="https://unsplash.com/s/photos/habits?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a>
 ---

-# Five habits for the next five years
+# Five Habits for the Next Five Years

 2020 was an atypical year for everyone, in particular related to motivation.
 At the beginning of the pandemics, I tried to achieve some goals, like reading or training more.
 After a few days, as you can imagine, I gave up on achieving those goals.
 But these dropouts didn't happen only in the last year.
 Over the years, I always had a massive list of projects that I started but couldn't finish.